xplorfin/ProveBit/README.md

 ProveBit
 ========

-File timestamp validation via Bitcoin blockchain
+Abstract system for providing methods for file timestamp generation and validation via third parties or consensus systems including the Bitcoin blockchain.

 Will be usable as standalone program or a Java library.

-Contributors: Steve Halm, Yiyang Hu